 albert einstein / master of steam

-She is a woman of many outstanding firsts.
+Marie Curie is a woman of many outstanding firsts.
 She was the first woman to win a Nobel Prize in physics in 1903.
 Eight years later, she became the first person and only woman to win the Nobel Prize twice.
 As if that wasn’t impressive enough, her two wins also cemented her as the only person to have ever won the Nobel Prize in two different scientific fields — physics and chemistry.

-stephen hawking / Mr Universe
+stephen hawking / Mr. Universe

 He was born 300 years after the death of the scientist Galileo, so maybe it was written in the stars that he would become a famous scientist in his own right.
 Although he was diagnosed with a neurological disease, he did not let the illness define his life.
 Known for his work in physics, and identified by his wheelchair and computerized voice system, Stephen continued his research until his death in 2018.

-alan turing / Mr AI
+alan turing / Mr. AI

-He was a British mathematician who took a leading role in breaking Nazi ciphers during WWII.
+Alan Turing was a British mathematician who took a leading role in breaking Nazi ciphers during WWII.
 In his seminal 1936 paper, he proved that there cannot exist any universal algorithmic method of determining truth in mathematics, and that mathematics will always contain undecidable propositions.
 His work is widely acknowledged as foundational research of computer science and artificial intelligence.

-zaha hadid / Ms Architect
+zaha hadid / Ms. Architect

 Zaha Hadid was an Iraqi-born British architect.
 She became the first woman to receive the Pritzker Prize (2004).